Workington Academy LAB

 Des was born in Gretna, and attended Annan Academy before going on to study Law at University in 1997.

 He began his career as a senior leader in schools in 2007, and has worked at this level in three schools in total; each of which was unique and had its own specific challenges.
 As Assistant Headteacher in a large inner city school in Manchester, Des was in charge of behaviour.
 In 2009 he moved on to take up the Vice Principal role of the West Lakes Academy in Cumbria, which had been formed a year earlier following the closure of two local schools.
 Des feels he learned a lot from both of these positions, and both schools underwent rapid improvements in the standard of behaviour, quality of teaching and ultimately achieved good exam results.

 In 2014 Des was appointed as Headteacher of Richard Rose Morton in Carlisle, which had recently been placed in special measures.
 Almost four years later the school has improved immensely, both in terms of Ofsted grading, exam results and popularity in its local community.

-Des currently lives in West Cumbria with his wife and 9 year old daughter.
+Des currently lives in West Cumbria with his wife and an 11 year old daughter.

 He is passionate about the impact a good education can have, and is delighted to be Headteacher at Workington Academy.

 Paul Armstrong – LAB member